Background papers on nuclear verification issues

 It can be seen these provisions contain a number of elements pertinent to the issue of compliance.
 The reference to diversion of nuclear energy is particularly interesting.
 Commonly the term "diversion" is thought of as relating to nuclear material, but in the NPT the term is given a much broader meaning – here the sense is the misuse of nuclear processes.
 Also interesting is the reference to prevention, which underlines the timely warning aspect of safeguards – safeguards must be forward-looking, drawing inferences from known facts.

-The basic obligation in an INFCIRC/153 agreement, reflecting the language of NPT Article III.1, is “to accept safeguards … on all source or special fissionable material … for the exclusive purpose of verifying that such material is not diverted to nuclear weapons or other nuclear explosive devices”
+The basic obligation in an INFCIRC/153 agreement, reflecting the language of NPT Article III.1, is "to accept safeguards … on all source or special fissionable material … for the exclusive purpose of verifying that such material is not diverted to nuclear weapons or other nuclear explosive devices".
+Also of fundamental importance is the obligation to cooperate with the IAEA in facilitating the implementation of safeguards pursuant to the safeguards agreement.

 3. DETERMINING NON-COMPLIANCE